 The information below applies to all Spencer grant programs, unless specifically noted.

 PIs and Co-PIs are restricted from holding more than one active research grant from the Spencer Foundation at a time.
-This restriction includes fellowships awarded by the National Academy of Education in the Dissertation or Postdoctoral Fellowship programs.
+This restriction includes National Academy of Education (NAEd)/Spencer Dissertation and Postdoctoral fellowships, unless the Spencer grant is for a project that substantially differs from the NAEd/Spencer fellowship funded project.
+For more details, see policy on Dual Submissions below.
 Note: This restriction does not apply to the Conference Grant program.

-The Spencer Foundation does not award grants directly to individuals- therefore all proposals must be submitted by an administering organization.
-The administering organization must have a non-profit determination from the IRS (e.g., university, college, research organization, school district, 501(c)(3) non-profit organization, etc.).
+The Spencer Foundation does not award grants directly to individuals.
+Therefore, all proposals must be submitted by an administering organization.
+The administering organization must have a non-profit determination from the IRS (e.g., university, college, research organization, school district, 501(c)(3) non-profit organization, non-governmental organization, etc.).

 We are open to receiving proposals from organizations outside of the United States.
-If the organization does not have an IRS non-profit determination, it will be expected to have an Equivalency Determination certificate.
-This is not required in order to submit a proposal.
-However, if the proposal reaches the final stage of review, the Spencer Foundation will work with the organization to obtain this certification through NGOSource.
+If the organization does not have a U.S. IRS non-profit determination, it will be expected to have an Equivalency Determination certificate.
+This is not required to submit a proposal.
+However, if the proposal is chosen for funding, the Spencer Foundation will work with the organization to obtain this certification through NGOSource.

 The Spencer Foundation requires that submitted proposals be reviewed and signed by an authorized representative of the administering organization (typically a grants and contracts or finance administrator), accepting full responsibility for expenditure of the funds should the grant be awarded.
-Note: this requirement does not apply at the Letter of Intent or Intent to Apply stage in certain programs.
+Note: this requirement does not apply at the Intent to Apply stage, which is part of certain programs.

 We do not allow indirect costs on grant awards of $75,000 or less.
 Research grant proposals with budgets of more than $75,000 may include indirect costs of 15% of the total direct costs.